by Greg Neyman

 “Patterns of Ocean Circulation Over the Continents During Noah’s Flood,” by John Baumgardner and Daniel Barnette

 First let's look at the possibility of floating forests existence.
 From the evidence presented, I can see no reason why they can't exist.
 It is certainly plausible that there may have been water-borne forests in the past.
 That's not to say there are not logical problems with this theory.
 One is the claim that all plants with a radial root pattern are water-borne plants.
 One only needs to look at the Sequoia tree of California to dispense with this statement.
-The tallest of trees in the world (up to 300 feet) has a radial root pattern.
+The tallest of trees in the world (up to 300 feet) has a radial type root pattern (the roots spread out from the tree, not down).
 In fact, its roots only go into the ground vertically a distance of 6 feet!

 However, let's be nice for the time being and agree that the floating forest idea is possible.